 STEP 5: Once your Tennessee Application has been finalized, return to the dashboard and click the “details” button next to the application.
 From there you will upload the following documents (for more information regarding each item, see Board Policy P-5.01):

 - the .pdf file of the NCBE Application completed online including all attachments uploaded or required to be uploaded to the NCBE (created in Step 3, above);

 - completed Affidavit of Past Practice (form available at bottom of this page);

 - letters of good standing from the highest court of each state in which you are licensed, dated no earlier than 6 months from the date of the application, which can be uploaded (.pdf format) or mailed directly to our office;*

 - your current resume (.pdf format only);

 - an official transcript from the school at which you received your bachelor’s degree or higher, which can be uploaded or mailed directly to our office (see additional information below including petition requirement for undergraduate degree from non-SACS approved* schools); and

 - an official transcript from the law school from which you received your J.D. degree, which can be uploaded (.pdf format) or mailed directly to our office.

-* Applicants who are admitted in other jurisdictions, educated at an unaccredited undergraduate college, or have an undergraduate degree from a foreign country, or who were admitted on diploma privilege and have not ever taken the bar examination, have additional requirements that must be filed prior to the deadline in order to be eligible to sit.
+* Applicants who are admitted in other jurisdictions, educated at an unaccredited undergraduate college, have an undergraduate degree from a foreign country, or who were admitted on diploma privilege and have not ever taken the bar examination, have additional requirements that must be filed with the application prior to Board review.
 Please refer to Rule 7, Board Policies and Procedures, the application, and directions following Step 6 for information.